Scott Layden: 2000–2001

-August 1, 2000 saw Layden make his second big move when he re-signed free agent power forward Kurt Thomas to a 3-year, $13M contract extension with a 1-year team option.
+August 1, 2000, saw Layden make his second big move, when he re-signed free agent power forward Kurt Thomas to a 3-year, $13M contract extension, with a 1-year team option.

 On September 20, the Knicks GM traded veteran, all-star, and team captain center Patrick Ewing to the Seattle SuperSonics in a four-team deal that saw back-up center Chris Dudley and the Knicks 2001 first-round draft pick go to the Phoenix Suns, in return for forwards Glen Rice & Lazaro Borrell, guard Vernon Maxwell, centers Luc Longley, Travis Knight, Vladimir Stepania, a 2001 first-round draft pick from the Los Angeles Lakers, a 2002 first-round draft pick from the Seattle SuperSonics, and two 2001 second-round draft picks.
 Rice played in 75 games, averaging 12 points-per-game for New York before being traded to Houston.
 Knight appeared in 126 games over three seasons, averaging less than 9 minutes per-game.
-Longley played in 25 games for the Knicks averaging 2 points and 2.6 rebounds, while Borrell, Maxwell, & Stepania never saw action for the team.
+Longley played in 25 games for the Knicks, averaging 2 points and 2.6 rebounds, while Borrell, Maxwell, & Stepania never saw action for the team.
 Ewing's production had decreased due to age and chronic injury over the past few seasons, and team brass felt that a deal was in the best interest of the future of the organization.

-On January 30, 2001, guard Erick Strickland and a first and second-round draft pick from the Ewing trade was sent to the Vancouver Grizzlies for back-up forward/center Othella Harrington.
-Harrington would go to play in 237 games for New York while only starting in 77.
+On January 30, 2001, guard Erick Strickland and a first and second-round draft pick from the Ewing trade were sent to the Vancouver Grizzlies for back-up forward/center Othella Harrington.
+Harrington would go to play in 237 games for New York, while starting in just 77.
 Vancouver would take Jamaal Tinsley with the 27th-pick in the draft acquired from New York.

 February 22 saw guard Chris Childs and the other first-round draft pick sent to the Toronto Raptors in exchange for aging guards Mark Jackson and Muggsy Bogues.
 Bogues would never appear in a game for the Knicks, while Jackson would play less than two full seasons for the team that originally made him the 18th pick in the 1987 draft.
+Two months after the trade, Childs's new team, the Raptors, upset the Knicks in the playoffs, marking the first time in a decade that the Knicks failed to advance past the first round.